 Slowly, they began to circle each other around the clearing like two hungry wolves fighting over a meal.
 The prince mentally tried to count down in his head how long he would need to distract Gaston so Belle and her father could make a clean escape.
 He just hoped he could hold him off long enough...

 But then the first fist went flying and he didn't have time to think about that anymore.

-"Whoa, Phillipe, steady!"
+"Whoa, Philippe, steady!"
 Belle shouted.
-They were in a part of the woods she had never seen before, and had no idea how close they were to finding a village, or how far they had traveled for that matter.
-And now that Phillipe was frightened, that could only mean that trouble wasn't too far away.
+They were in a part of the woods she had never seen before, and had no idea how close they were to finding a village, or how far they had travelled for that matter.
+And now that Philippe was frightened, that could only mean that trouble wasn't too far away.

 From behind her, Maurice turned around and gasped.
 "RUN, Belle!"

-With Phillipe already long gone, they had no other choice.
+With Philippe already long gone, they had no other choice.